-As the ICC ordered in its approval of the 2013 Procurement Plan, the IPA recommends spring 2014 updates to both utilities' load forecasts.
+As the ICC ordered in its approval of the 2013 Procurement Plan, the IPA recommends March-spring-2014 updates to both utilities' load forecasts-and these forecasts will form the basis for curtailment upon consensus of the utilities.
+IPA, ICC Staff, Procurement Administrator(s) and Procurement Monitor.
 To the extent that the ICC authorizes block energy procurements for ComEd (as recommended in Chapter 7 above) or Ameren, the IPA notes that additional load forecasts will be required in anticipation of the procurement event and the load forecast should not be duplicated.
 As with Ameren's March 2013 load forecast, one or both of the utilities may have unanticipated changes in their respective load forecasts from the previous forecasts such that curtailments are not warranted.